zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-properties.markdown

 ### accessibility.standards.json
 Sets a JSON string that will determine accessibility rule evaluation while using the _assertAccessible_ Selenium method.
 See more information for rule formation at: [https://axe-core.org/docs/](https://axe-core.org/docs/)

+### browser.chrome.bin.args
+Sets the arguments to be passed to the Chrome binary.

+### browser.chrome.bin.file
+Sets the path of a Chrome binary so that a particular binary can be used in WebDriver.
+Useful if there are multiple Chrome installations on a machine.
+WebDriver will use this binary file when executing tests.

 ### browser.firefox.bin.file
 Sets the path of a Firefox binary so that a particular binary can be used in WebDriver.
 Useful if there are multiple Firefox installations on a machine.
 WebDriver will use this binary file when executing tests.